 I don’t have only one place to recommend.
 I used to go to Al-Pascha, but Akroum Snack and Azzam, on the other side of Sonnenallee, are all great.
 Azzam is the only one open throughout the night too, but can get quite greasy if you’re too late.
 As always, explore for yourself!

-Msabaha, for instance, is the long-lost sister of the global staple dish Hommus.
-There’s no standard recipe.
+Most of the dishes served are based on chickpeas and resemble some kind of Hommus.
+Msabaha, for instance, is the long-lost sister of the Arabic staple dish Hommus.
+There’s no standard recipe – everybody tweaks it to their own liking.
 But what is Msabaha?
-Well, it’s made from basically the same ingredients as Hommus – chickpeas, lemon, garlic, tahini.
-But the chickpeas are not mashed and the texture of the dish is more like a rough guacamole with extra-olive oil than a creamy yogurt.
+It’s made from basically the same ingredients as Hommus – chickpeas, lemon, garlic, tahini.
+But the chickpeas are not mashed and the texture of the dish is more like a rough guacamole with extra-olive oil, rather than a creamy yogurt.
 It’s gentle and soft and you can eat it with the flat white Arabic bread or with a spoon or even with your hands.